rawsoft/slate/source/index.html.md

 ---
-title: API Reference TEST v2 from Github
+title: API Reference for FoxMetrics

 language_tabs: # must be one of https://git.io/vQNgJ
-  - shell
-  - ruby
-  - python
-  - http
+  - http HTTP
-  - javascript
+  - javascript JS

 toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://www.foxmetrics.com'>Sign Up for a FREE trial</a>
-  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>
+  - <a href='https://docs.foxmetrics.com'>Documentation & Tutorials</a>

 includes:
   - errors